Updated September 6, 2023, at 12:27 PM

 Many believe that financial services is currently undergoing one of the most significant transformations in history.
 As innovations become relevant, an ongoing metamorphosis will reshape procedures and practices throughout the industry.
 An impact being experienced primarily in the customer service sphere, where this evolution is expected to remain a positive force overall.

-Global investments in fintech (financial technology) were around $31 billion in the final quarter of the 2017.
-This highlights fintech ingenuity and how it will continue to change the framework of the value chain as well as the way firms compete for business in years to come.
+Fintech ingenuity and will continue to change the framework of the value chain as well as the way firms compete for business in years to come.

 Digital Financial Planning

 Increasingly, clients are desiring their financial needs to be dealt with online and/or on their mobile devices.
 Video meetings and online application processes are becoming commonplace, with traditional meetings and underwriting moving toward irrelevance.
 Face-to-face no longer means sharing the same geographical space.
 Current trends paired with cybersecurity permit real-time financial planning discussions to take place anywhere in the world.

 All the gains in fintech allows for more inclusion.
 Millions of people who live in remote areas or who may not have access to financial services can now obtain it.
 Helping individuals and companies manage, save, and invest their money will result in a better society that benefits everyone.
 Taking effect on a global scale, these trends display evidence for continued growth.